fossabot/wordpress-plugin/README.md

 - Customize your button or widget colours
 - Choose to display your item within an overlay or new tab

-For the latest information and changelog, visit the wordpress plugin page:
+For the latest information and changelog, visit the WordPress plugin page:

 [http://wordpress.org/plugins/selz-ecommerce](http://wordpress.org/plugins/selz-ecommerce)